 Fujifilm X30 versus Fujifilm X70

 The Fujifilm X30 and the Fujifilm X70 are two digital cameras that were revealed to the public, respectively, in August 2014 and January 2016.
-Both the X30 and the X70 are fixed lens compact cameras that are based on a 2/3 (X30) and an APS-C sensor.
+Both the X30 and the X70 are fixed lens compact cameras that are based on a 2/3 (X30) and an APS-C (X70) sensor.
 The X30 has a resolution of 12 megapixel, whereas the X70 provides 16 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X30 and the Fujifilm X70.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X30 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is considerably smaller (83 percent) than the Fujifilm X30.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is notably smaller (16 percent) than the Fujifilm X30.
 Moreover, the X70 is markedly lighter (20 percent) than the X30.
 In this context, it is worth noting that neither the X30 nor the X70 are weather-sealed.

 |Camera Body Specifications